berkunis/HAWKS/README.md

 T*(p) = p·α / (p·α + (1−p)·β)
 ```

 The uncoupled system admits a unique globally stable fixed point.
+Because the update defines a contraction mapping on [0,1] for α, β ∈ (0,1), the fixed point is globally attracting.

 **Critical accuracy** — the AI accuracy where equilibrium trust equals 0.5: